 C. 314 DM 9, Reprographics Management.

-A. The Director approves or declines to approve policy on reprographic equipment.
+A. The Director approves or declines to approve Servicewide policy, including that on reprographic equipment.

-B. The Assistant Director Ė External Affairs ensures there is policy in place for using reprographic equipment.
+B. The Assistant Director – External Affairs ensures there is policy in place for using reprographic equipment.

 (1) Writes and updates this policy, as necessary;

-(2) Reviews Requests for Reprographic Equipment (FWS Form 3-1866) and approves or disapproves requests.
+(2) Reviews Requests for Reprographic Equipment (FWS Form 3-1866) and approves or disapproves them.
 If disapproved, provides a justification explaining why and recommends other equipment to meet needs;

 (4) Ensures that reprographic equipment meets both the Interior Strategic Sourcing Initiative and the Environmental Stewardship Commitment in 314 DM 9;